dtzSiFive/firrtl-spec/spec.md

   x <= read(f.p) ; indirectly access the probed data
 ```

-Indexing (sub-field, sub-index, sub-access) into a probed value is allowed as
+Indexing statically (sub-field, sub-index) into a probed value is allowed as
 part of the read:

 ```firrtl